avdstaaij/gdpc/docs/source/overview/world-slice.md

-### Using a world slice directly
+### Using a world slice directly -->

 The `WorldSlice` class has several functions for accessing its contents.
+For each type of data, there is both a *local* and a *global* accessor variant.
+For
+example: {meth}`.WorldSlice.getBlock` and {meth}`.WorldSlice.getBlockGlobal`.
+The

-All accessors have a "local" and a "global" variant.
-The local variant interprets coordinates as relative to the specified XZ-rect (so `(0,0,0)` is the first position in the slice), while the global variant interpretes coordinates as relative to the world origin (so `(0,0,0)` may or may not be in the slice).
+local variants interpret coordinates as relative to the specified XZ-rect (so `(0,0,0)` is the first position in the slice), while the global variants interpret coordinates as relative to the world origin (so `(0,0,0)` may or may not be in the slice).

 If a block or biome is requested that is not contained in the slice, the return value will be `Block("minecraft:void_air")` / `""` respectively.